 Hook Hand: Captain Hook is the picture for this trope page.

 Killed Mid-Sentence: Make that killed mid-song.
-During a conversation with Smee, Captain Hook pauses, annoyed at the interruption formed by an accordion-wielding pirate in the rigging, casually singing about the pirate's life.
-Hook casually draws a pistol, aims it over his shoulder and fires without so much as glancing back.
+During a conversation with Smee, Captain Hook is interrupted by an accordion-wielding pirate in the rigging, singing about the pirate's life.
+Without so much as glancing back, Hook draws a pistol, aims it over his shoulder and fires.
 Cue a drawn-out, falling note and a splash.
 To make things all the more ironic, the unfortunate crewman's last words (well, lyrics) were: "The life of a pirate is short!"

 Large Ham: Hans Conried, the voice of Captain Hook, was clearly having a blast while recording his lines.

 Leitmotif: "Never Smile at a Crocodile" becomes one for the crocodile.
 Peter Pan has one as well, instantly recognizable just from its first three notes.
 The movie gets a lot of mileage out of those three notes.

 Loophole Abuse: "I have given me word not to lay a finger or a hook on Peter Pan."
 Hook didn't say anything about bombs though...

 Lost in Imitation: Disney was the first to have the Lost Boys unable to fly (though in Return to Neverland they are briefly seen flying to show Jane how pixie dust works), a trend that was replicated by future adaptations.

 In the book, Slightly, not Curly/Cubby, was the pudgy Lost Boy.
 Disney chose to make Curly/Cubby the fat one, and every adaptation since then has done the same.